Kvieta1990/Kvieta1990.github.io/_posts/2023-02-15-notes_mybb.md

     > The settings in MyBB should be consistent with that in nignx considering the domain name and the directory, as is the case in the example above.

+- To add in a favicon (the little icon that will show on the tab of the web page) for MyBB, we just need to put the `favicon.ico` file (has to be exactly the name) in the root directory of the MyBB host, e.g., `/var/www/html`.
+If the whole forum contents are located within a sub-folder under the web host folder, like this `/var/www/html/forum`, the `favicon.ico` file should then sit under `/var/www/html` but NOT `/var/www/html/forum`.

+- To add in javascript in the header for all pages of the forum -- for example, we may want to add in the javascript for tracking the forum traffic using some services -- we need to go to `Admin CP` -> `Templates & Style` -> `Templates` -> `Default Templates` -> `Header Templates` -> `header`.
+Then we can just put the javascript to the top of the template block.

 <b>References</b>

 [1] [https://community.mybb.com/mods.php?action=view&pid=1043](https://community.mybb.com/mods.php?action=view&pid=1043)